musman-uk/portfolio/acknowledgements/README.md

 ---

 ### 💡 AI Collaborator
-- **Microsoft Copilot** – assists me across portfolio projects with ideas, drafts, and polish, extending my thinking and work rather than replacing them.
+- **Microsoft Copilot** – assists me across the portfolio with ideas, drafts, and polish, extending my thinking and work rather than replacing them.

 ---